UMR-CNRM/snowtools/doc/source/vortex/essentials.rst

 The second level of the file name is derived from the *geometry* footprint (string or list of str type), which is a tag identifying a geometry object describing a given discretisation of space.
 Standard NWP geometries are referenced in the vortex_nwp package, and additional "CEN"-specific geometries are references in the vortex-cen plugin.

-Any "new" geometry not included in these standrd geometries must be provided in a ``geometries.ini`` file stored under $HOME/.vortexrc.
+Any "new" geometry not included in these standard geometries must be provided in a ``geometries.ini`` file stored under $HOME/.vortexrc.
 The *geometry* footprint is the geometry block/entry name.
 For example, *geometry='GrandesRousses250m'* identifies the following geometry :

 .. code-block:: ini